-Q. 2: Are you part of the legal community and/or routinely work with the Court System?
+Q. 2: Are you p eart of the legal

+community and/or routinely work with

+the Court System?

 No Yes Total

 Q. 1: Do you live in the County?
 No Count 30 35 65

-% of Total 6.0% 6.9% 12.9%

 Yes Count 320 119 439

-% of Total 63.5% 23.6% 87.1%

-Total Count 350 154 504

-% of Total 69.4% 30.6% 100.0%

 The public survey pool was comprised of individuals who are and are not part of the legal community and/or routinely work with the Court System, based on the responses to question 2.
-Since a fairly high percentage (30.6%) of the respondents indicated they are part of the legal community and/or work with the Court System, further analysis was conducted to compare the responses for these two groups and these findings are found in Appendix B.
+Since a fairly high number of the respondents indicated they are part of the legal community and/or work with the Court System, further analysis was conducted to compare the responses for these two groups and these findings are found in Appendix B.